alimulgias/FaasSim/README.md

 ![](./images/architecture.png)

 <p align="justify">FaasSim follows an open workload model.
-The requests arrive following a Poisson process at a rate &lambda.
+The requests arrive following a Poisson process at a rate <math>\sqrt{\pi}</math>.
 The functions are ordered in terms of their popularity.
 That is, the first function has the most and the *n*<sup>th</sup> function has the least probability of being called for service.
 To introduce this popularity among the functions, we have used the [Zipf parameter](https://en.wikipedia.org/wiki/Zipf%27s_law).
 Each function has its own service times, cold start times, idle times and memory consumption values.
 There are two different memory consumption values - one while the function is idle and other when it is in-execution.
 A sample set of parameters is provided in the experiment folder.</p>

 To run the simulator first compile the code: